M4573R/Data-Structures/math/Modular Multiplicative Inverse.md

 (i.e if we multiply a with x and then divide by m, we are going to get 1 as the remainder).

+The value of x should be in {0, 1, 2, … m-1}, i.e., in the ring of integer modulo m.

+The multiplicative inverse of “a modulo m” exists if and only if a and m are relatively prime (i.e., if gcd(a, m) = 1).

 Example :

 1. if a = 4, m = 7, then x = 2 as 4*2 = 8 and 8 mod 7 = 1.